 Some companies will reduce their development vendors and are going to distribute their software developments for the next few years to 3-5 vendors.
 Is this a good idea?

-Seems to be a great idea, because by focusing on a few suppliers, we can reduce the time it takes to manage them: managing 3 vendors is not the same as managing 30.
+Seems to be a great idea, because by focusing on a vendors, we can reduce the time it takes to manage them: managing 3 vendors is not the same as managing 30.
 We reduce the lines of communication, the time spent on generating and signing contracts, on checking KPIs, on purchasing processes with different departments… In conclusion, deleting administration excesses, but….
 What about the cost?

 We may think that the cost is optimally set during the negotiation of contracts, as they are large contracts for several years, allowing a low rate to be set and that’s it.
 After that, the problems begin.